Best War Films of all times

-There are two categories of war films.
-The first type glamorizes and romanticizes the concept of war for the entertainment of the audience, as most of us want to enjoy the thrill of the battle-zone but shy away from the real horrors and perils of it.
+Best War Films can be generally categorized into two basic types.
+Firstly the ones that glamorize and romanticize the concept of war for the sheer entertainment of the audience, as most of us want to enjoy the thrill of the battle-zone but shy away from the horrors and perils of it – more like a harmless video game!

-Now the second kind of films actually portray war as realistically as possible; the bloodshed, the destruction, the cries of the wounded and the death of the young and innocents.
+And then the second kind that actually portray war as realistically as possible; the action, the bloodshed, the destruction, the cries of the wounded and the death of the young and innocents.

 “It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets.”